 Many famous country music artists have begun their careers in one of the many Honky-tonks.
-If you’re traveling here, you should make sure that you visit on of the famous honkatonks!
+If you’re traveling here, you should make sure that you visit one of the famous honkatonks!

 14. The highest temperature ever recorded was 120° F (48.8 C)

 Texas is hot, and I mean really hot!
 The highest temperature ever recorded in the state was 120° F (48.8 C).
-That’s similar to temperatures of the Saharan desert.
+That’s similar to temperatures in the Saharan desert.